Domingo Faustino Sarmiento: Return to Argentina

-President of Argentina, 1868–1874
+Presidency (1868–1874)

-Domingo Faustino Sarmiento served as President of the Republic of Argentina from 1868 to 1874, becoming president despite the maneuverings of his predecessor Bartolomé Mitre.
+Sarmiento served as President of Argentina from 1868 to 1874, becoming president despite the maneuverings of his predecessor Bartolomé Mitre.
 According to biographer Allison Bunkley, his presidency "marks the advent of the middle, or land-owning classes as the pivot power of the nation.
 The age of the gaucho had ended, and the age of the merchant and cattleman had begun."
 Sarmiento sought to create basic freedoms, and wanted to ensure civil safety and progress for everyone, not just the few.
 Sarmiento's tour of the United States had given him many new ideas about politics, democracy, and the structure of society, especially when he was the Argentine ambassador to the country from 1865 to 1868.
 He found New England, specifically the Boston-Cambridge area to be the source of much of his influence, writing in an Argentine newspaper that New England was "the cradle of the modern republic, the school for all of America."
 He described Boston as "The pioneer city of the modern world, the Zion of the ancient Puritans ...
 Europe contemplates in New England the power which in the future will supplant her."
 Not only did Sarmiento evolve political ideas, but also structural ones by transitioning Argentina from a primarily agricultural economy to one focused on cities and industry.

 Historian David Rock notes that, beyond putting an end to caudillismo, Sarmiento's main achievements in government concerned his promotion of education.
+Sarmiento's focus on education became a divisive tool of his nation-building strategy.
+With this focus, he was able to build the foundation to promote the intellect of future generations and securing their prosperity.
+There was an emphasis on constructing educational buildings, and training prospective teachers.
+His emphasis on constructing these schools and promoting education served as an example for future administrations to build upon.
+As stated by Garrard, Henderson, and McCann, this foundation would eventually make "the Argentine people among the most literate in the hemisphere."
 As Rock reports, "between 1868 and 1874 educational subsidies from the central government to the provinces quadrupled."
 He established 800 educational and military institutions, and his improvements to the educational system enabled 100,000 children to attend school.

 He also pushed forward modernization more generally, building infrastructure including 5000 km of telegraph line across the country for improved communications, making it easier for the government in Buenos Aires and the provinces to communicate; modernizing the postal and train systems which he believed to be integral for interregional and national economies, as well as building the Red Line, a train line that would bring goods to Buenos Aires in order to better facilitate trade with Great Britain.
 By the end of his presidency, the Red Line extended 1331 km.
 In 1869, he conducted Argentina's first national census.